Executive Summary

 The Australian healthcare system is primarily funded by the Australian Government and state governments.
 However, the latter two funds almost 70% of healthcare costs, and around 6% is allocated to non-government organizations, such as Mater (Australian Government, Department of Health and Aged Care, 2019).
 The COVID-19 pandemic resulted in a major government response, which created the current political and policy environment.
 For instance, “the Mater Health team modeled a future state of how we would open additional intensive care and patient beds to care for COVID-19 patients, as well as our patients who did not have COVID-19” (Mater, 2020, p.
 17).
 The key objectives of the policies were to increase access to vaccines, manage risk, manage demand, minimize mortality, and reduce the number of infected (Australian Government, Department of Health and Aged Care, 2019).
 Thus, there are no direct external pressures or threats coming from the policies or politics aimed at Mater.

-Organisational Design and Coordination
+Organizational Design and Coordination

-Mater’s organizational design is centred around collaboration and commitment to excellence.
-The goal of thcenterede non-profit is to advance healthcare delivered to people with the highest quality possible.
+Mater’s organizational design is centered around collaboration and commitment to excellence.
+The goal of the centered non-profit is to advance healthcare delivered to people with the highest quality possible.
 The organization is comprised of four major branches, which include Mater Health, Mater Research, Mater Education, and Mater Foundation (Mater, 2020).
 All four ministries operate under a unified Mater Group.
 Mater Health is the most critical provider of healthcare to the communities and patients.
 The coordination is observed within the organization, where one branch enhances the effectiveness of another.
 For example, “in collaboration with Mater Research and Mater Education, we strive to develop and deliver improved patient outcomes and utilize advanced, innovative approaches for the management of illness and disease” (Mater, 2020, p.
 6).
 In other words, one can see how each ministry complements the group’s mission and values to bring high-quality healthcare to the communities it serves.

-In the case of coordination and design, it is important to note that Mater Foundation is a primary unit of raising funds for all the spending.
+In the case of coordination and design, it is important to note that the Mater Foundation is a primary unit of raising funds for all the spending.
 Mater Education mainly focuses on educating and training professional practicing clinicians.
 Mater Research collaborates internationally to advance research in areas of interest for Mater Health and Mater Education.
 Such a collaborative framework is critical “to provide tailored guideline-based care to patients with in-built prompts for triggering referrals across health facilities as needed … to ensure coordinated care within and across facilities” (Patel et al., 2020, p.
 4).
 Lastly, Mater Health is a cornerstone of the group, which is directly responsible for delivering the organizational promise manifested in its vision and mission as well as values.

 Leadership and Teamwork

-Mater is governed and led by the Mater Executive team and Mater Board of Directors, with a detailed overview of each leader shown in Figure 1 of the Appendix below.
+Mater is governed and led by the Mater Executive team and Mater Board of Directors, with a detailed overview of each leader shown in Figure 1 below.
 The organization’s leadership is primarily done through the framework of servant leadership.
-It is stated that servant leadership “can contribute to the delivery of patient-centred, high-value care.
+It is stated that servant leadership “can contribute to the delivery of patient-centered, high-value care.
 Servant leadership may provide the means to engage and develop employees to become successful … leaders in healthcare organizations” (Aij and Rapsaniotis, 2017, p.
 1).
 In other words, the approach is adherent to the key mission and purpose of the organization.
 In order to promote a desire to serve among the workers, the leaders actively serve the needs of their employees.

 When it comes to teamwork, the core dynamic can be observed in the response of Mater to the COVID-19 pandemic.
 The organization reports that “the COVID-19 pandemic prompted a swift redesign of Mater’s Emergency Department (ED) and Intensive Care Unit (ICU) operations.
 The two departments are at the forefront of our response to COVID-19” (Mater, 2020, p.
 19).
 Interprofessional collaboration is a key emphasis of teamwork design in Mater.
 It is stated that “the coordination and delivery of safe, high-quality care demand reliable teamwork and collaboration within, as well as across, organizational, disciplinary, technical, and cultural boundaries” (Rosen et al., 2018, p.
 433).
 Therefore, it is evident that Mater is following the best team-building and leadership practices in the form of an interdisciplinary framework to enhance its quality of care, as exemplified by the provided redesign measure.